 “The excellent collaboration with clinical colleagues enables accurate evaluation of pupil’s social and emotional development and mental health, so providing measures of the exceptional progress for pupil’s holistic development.”

 What do parents/carers think?

+We meet regularly with parents/Carers and gather their views.
 Parents/ carers have positive views of the provision.
 This is evidenced by questionnaires completed bi-annually.

 The high attendance rate we have for parents/carers at individual meetings, group meetings, celebration days demonstrates their appreciation of our work and their involvement in the life of Gloucester House.
 100% of parent/carers attended at least one of the parents' days during the year.
 100% of parents/ families are engaged and attending parent/family work meetings.

 100% felt they were well informed about their child’s progress.